 You’ve added liquidity on SushiSwap and got SushiSwap LP tokens (SLP tokens) in return.
 You can then stake your SLP tokens to earn SUSHI tokens.

 You can harvest these SUSHI token rewards at any point.
-You're earning new tokens, which would be seen as income and you'd need to pay Income Tax on the fair market value of your SUSHI tokens at the point you received them.
+You're earning new tokens, which may be seen as income and you'd need to pay Income Tax on the fair market value of your SUSHI tokens at the point you received them.

 You can also then stake your SUSHI tokens to increase your rewards.
 However, when you stake SUSHI tokens, you'll get XSUSHI tokens in return.
 You don't earn new XSUSHI tokens, instead your XSUSHI tokens grow in value and you'll only realize your gain when you unstake your SUSHI tokens by trading your XSUSHI tokens back.
 This is more likely to be subject to Capital Gains Tax as you're trading crypto, not earning new tokens.